adhamsalama/fastapi-example/README.md

 # FastAPI

-This is a FastAPI example.
+This is a CRUD FastAPI example.

 Features: